climatemodeling/dmess2025/_posts/2000-01-04-submission.md

 Authors are invited to submit manuscripts of 8 pages (10 pages maximum for additional fee) reporting unpublished, mature, and original research and recent developments/theoretical considerations in applications of data mining to Earth sciences by June 6, 2025.
 Paper submissions should be in the [IEEE 2-column format](http://www.ieee.org/conferences_events/conferences/publishing/templates.html), including the bibliography and any possible appendices.

-Accepted papers will be published in the conference proceedings by the IEEE Computer Society Press.  _Submission implies the willingness of at least one of the authors to register and present the paper_.
+Accepted papers will be published in the conference proceedings by the IEEE Computer Society Press.  _Submission implies the willingness of at least one of the authors to register and present the paper either in person or virtually_.

 Manuscripts must be submitted electronically in the [<b>online submission system</b>](https://wi-lab.com/cyberchair/2025/icdm25/scripts/submit.php?subarea=S12&undisplay_detail=1&wh=/cyberchair/2025/icdm25/scripts/ws_submit.php).